 I also want to highlight USA Foods.
 Certain American brands such as Coca-Cola and Kelloggs are commonplace, but other brands and certain products are harder to find.
-If you’re missing your Quaker Grits, Betty Crocker Bac-Os Bits, or Zatarains Jamblaya Mix, USA Foods is the place to go.
+You can find Aussie equivalents, but if you’re dead set on your Quaker Grits, Betty Crocker Bac-Os Bits, or Zatarains Jamblaya Mix, USA Foods is the place to go.
 If you’re interested in bulk shopping, Melbourne also has a Costco.

 You may be happy to discover that Kmart and Target are alive and well in Melbourne.
 Two other stores you need to know are Myer and David Jones.
 These are upscale mid to high range department stores comparable to Macy’s, Bloomingdale’s, Nordstrom, Neiman Marcus, and so forth.

-There are many familiar stores in Melbourne such as GAP, Armani Exchange, Crocs, Diesel, Espirit, Guess, Foot Locker, Payless Shoes, Lacoste, Nine West, and Nike, but they’re not in every shopping center.
+There are many familiar stores in Melbourne such as GAP, Armani Exchange, Crocs, Diesel, Espirit, Guess, Foot Locker, Payless Shoes, Lacoste, Nine West, and Nike, but they’re not in every shopping centre.
 For instance, there are only two GAP stores in Melbourne.
-But every shopping center has plenty of fashion stores.
+But every shopping centre has plenty of fashion stores.
 Popular stores include Sportsgirl and Witchery.
 There are also many indie boutiques as Melbourne has amazing local design as well as plenty of vintage shops.
-It’s just a matter of finding your favorites.
+It’s just a matter of finding your favourites.